rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 ## a hierarchy of scopes (H)

-A partial setup `S` may be referred to as **a hierarchy of scopes**, if the following requirements are met:
+A partial setup `S` may be referred to as **a hierarchy of scopes**, if the following requirements are met.

 * (R0) `S` is a forest of scopes.
 * (R1) `S` has one and only one root.

-Note that a hierarchy of scopes `H` has the following properties:
+Note that a hierarchy of scopes `H` has the following properties.

 * `(#RS(H) == 1)` must be treu
 * `(#S > 0)` - A hierarchy is always non-empty.